Kuritsu243/FMP_Documentation/Writerside/topics/Game-Script.md

 ## Dialogue

-These are sorted by their index value, to show the rough order that this segments of dialogue appear as.
-In some segments i.e. the dialogue displayed when the player arrives at the larger island, is dependent on the actions the player takes when the game tells the player to shoot the non-hostile NPC.
+These are sorted by their index value, to show the rough order that these segments of dialogue appear as.
+In some segments, i.e., the dialogue displayed when the player arrives at the larger island, is dependent on the actions the player takes when the game tells the player to shoot the non-hostile NPC.

 ### Introduction